BND Hamburger Icon

 author image

-Written By: Rebecca RennerBusiness Ownership Insider and Senior Writer
+Written by: Rebecca Renner, Senior Writer

 Rebecca Renner is a freelance writer in Orlando, Florida.
 Her writing has appeared in The Atlantic, The Paris Review, The Washington Post and more.